 In this course students will learn techniques for clear, purposeful, effective writing.
 Emphasis is on rhetoric and argumentation for a variety of purposes and audiences.
 Writings will incorporate research findings and APA style documentation.
 Prerequisite: ENG101.
 Credit: 3 hours.
-As needed.
+This course may be offered in person or online format, Fall, Spring.